 If that fails, take your concerns or complaints to licensing and accrediting authorities.
 Abram suggests:

 The local chapter of the National Association of Home Builders, or whoever licensed your contractor.

 The building inspector for your town or city.
 Just know that inspectors’ chief job is to make sure the work meets building codes.

 10 of 11

 What happens if, even after everything you’ve tried, you’re being ignored?
 Or you fear that the work or materials are substandard?

 You might need another set of professional eyes on the site.

-While various home renovation experts handle this slightly differently, the basic premise is the same: You hire a pro (such as a building professional or designer) to show up periodically for short periods, see what’s going on, examine the work and report back to you.
+Various home renovation experts handle this slightly differently, but the basic premise is the same: You hire a pro, such as a building professional or designer, to show up periodically to see what’s going on, examine the work and report back to you.

-Try to find a retired carpenter to be there a few hours a week, says DiMeo, who worked with “a great one” recently on a Vermont project.
+Try to find a retired carpenter to be there a few hours a week, DiMeo says.

 Use your own eyes, too.
-It’s also not a bad idea for you to go home for lunch every once in a while and just check in, he says.
+It’s not a bad idea to go home for lunch once in a while and check in, he says.